knime/knime-python/org.knime.python3.nodes/documentation.md

 5. Edit the `config.yml` file located just outside of the `tutorial_extension` (for this example, the file already exists with prefilled fields and values, but you would need to manually create it for future extensions that you develop).
 The contents should be as follows:

-    ```console
-    conda install knime-python-base packaging -c knime -c conda-forge
     ```

-    Note that you __must__ append both the `knime` and `conda-forge` channels to the commands in order for them to work.

-5. Edit the `config.yml` file located just outside of the `tutorial_extension` (for this example, the file already exists with prefilled fields and values, but you would need to manually create it for future extensions that you develop).
-The contents should be as follows:

-    ```
     <extension_id>:

         src: path/to/folder/of/template

         conda_env_path: path/to/my_python_env
-    ```
-    where:

-    - `<extension_id>` should be replaced with the `group_id` and `name` values specified in `knime.yml`, combined with a dot.

-    For our example extension, the value for `group_id` is `org.knime`, and the value for `name` is `fluent_extension`, therefore the `<extension_id>` placeholder should be replaced with `org.knime.fluent_extension`.

-    - the `src` field should specify the path to the `tutorial_extension` folder.

-    - similarly, the `conda_env_path` field should specify the path to the `conda`/Python environment created in Step 4.
-On macOS/Linux, you can get this path by activating your environment via `conda activate my_python_env` and then running `which python`.

-6. We need to let the KAP know where the `config.yml` is in order to allow it to use our extension and its Python environment.
-To do this, you need to edit the `knime.ini` of your KAP installation, which is located at `<path-to-your-KAP>/Contents/Eclipse/knime.ini`.

-    Append the following line to the end, and modify it to have the correct path to `config.yml`:
-    ```
-    -Dknime.python.extension.config=path/to/your/config.yml
     ```
     where: